smolltalk/cekikela-esp32-cam/README.md

 |sensorSettings_t.quality|Camera Sensor||int||16|`setSensorSetting(&(appConfig->camera.sensor.quality), 0)`|sensor.quality=0|

 Create the file `config.cpp` from the model `config-example.cpp`.
-In the function `setupAppConfig`, you can set the following parameters:
+In the function `initAppConfig`, you can set the following parameters:

 Further details are available in `sensor.h` and [here](https://randomnerdtutorials.com/esp32-cam-ov2640-camera-settings/)
 ## Examples